cdklabs/cloud-assembly-schema/schema/README.md

 **DO NOT MODIFY FILES IN THIS DIRECTORY BY HAND**

-To modify, run `yarn update-schema`.
+Schema files will be automatically updated by `yarn build`.
+They may also be updated separately by running `yarn update-schema`.